You do not have to be kinky or experienced to know about threesomes.

 All of these are normal boundaries to want to set up, especially when your partner/s is/are someone you meet through the internet or at meet-up events.
 But there is a line between privacy and deceit.

-Withholding your real name from a casual sexual encounter is not the same as lying about your spouse being okay with you partaking in this threesome or pretending to be in an open relationships when your partner thinks you are monogamous.
+Withholding your real name from a casual sexual encounter is not the same as lying about your spouse being okay with you partaking in this threesome or pretending to be in an open relationship when your partner thinks you are monogamous.

 How do you plan a safe and satisfying threesome?